asha23/trumps/trumps-frontend/README.md

 Make the whole thing 100% ES6 - Currently it's a bit of a hotchpotch.
 Learn more React!!!
 (Obviously)
 Sort out the issue when a value is 10 - The other player wins - Odd
-DON'T USE LOCALSTORAGE - Learn Redux.
+DON'T USE LOCALSTORAGE! - Whilst this works and made tracking the card logic pretty straightforward and quick to achieve, it would probably be better to use Redux.
 Add a star Trump Card.
 Lots of refactoring to make this all far more streamlined.
+Break it down into more organised React components.
+Improve the AI.
+At present it essentially just takes the highest value attribute for each card - Essentially it plays the game like a child, not especially strategically.
+Create a way for the AI to allow decisions to be made based on knowledge it gains from previous rounds.
+Preload everything a little more elegantly.
+Create some nice transitions between rounds.
+Improve the styling.
+Make the game playable whilst offline.